 - They were accompanied by over 800 wives and 1,400 children.

-Of the men that served in the Enrolled Pensioner Force it is estimated one third were awarded Military Campaign Medals.
-Records show that where our men received Campaign Medals, many received more than one.
-The breadth of service, battles fought and achievements by men of the Enrolled Pensioner Force includes the Crimean War, South African Frontier Wars, 1st Anglo Afghan War, the China Way, the Indian Mutiny and includes medals such as the Victoria Cross and the Distinguished Conduct Medal.
+Of the EPGs it is estimated one third were awarded Military Campaign Medals.
+Records show that where they received Campaign Medals, many received more than one.
+The breadth of service, battles fought and achievements by men of the Enrolled Pensioner Force includes the Crimean War, South African Frontier Wars, 1st Anglo Afghan War, the China Way, the Indian Mutiny and includes medals such as the Victoria Cross and the Distinguished Conduct Medal see Battles and Medals

-The Scindian the first convict ship with a Guard arrived in 1850 and the Hougoumont, the last, in 1868.
-Between those dates thirty-five ships of the forty-three ships which transported convicts to Western Australia had a guard of between 28 and 55 pensioners many accompanied by their wives and children.
+The Scindian was the first convict ship with EPGs in 1850 and the 1868 Hougoumont the last.
+Between those dates thirty-five ships of the forty-three ships which transported convicts to Western Australia had between 28 and 55 EPGs many accompanied by their wives and children.

 At the time Military pensions were not a right.
 Pensions were only awarded to men of merit who had served for long periods of time, had a good record, were totally unfit for further service or had been injured in the service of their country or contracted a disease in that service.